 For a sketch of the converse direction, consider a C-proof.
 Using Exercise 22, we can assume that both the antecedent and succedent of sequents increase monotonically when moving from the bottom up.
 (Note that this form of proof uses a different form of the init rule and we are not allowed to use the wR rule.)
 Now mark a formula on the right-hand side of every sequent as follows.
 The single formula on the right of the endsequent is marked (assuming that we start proof search with a single formula to prove).
 If the last inference rule of the proof is a left-introduction rule, then the marked occurrence of the formula in the conclusion is also marked in all the premises.
-If the last inference rule is a right-introduction rule, the we have two cases: If the introduced formula is already marked, then mark its subformulas that appear in the right-hand side of any premise (for example, if the marked formula is $A \Rightarrow B$ then mark B in the premise; if the marked formula is $A \land B$ then mark A in one premise and B in the other; etc).
-Otherwise, the right-hand formula introduced is not marked, in which case, we have a $marking\ break$, and we mark in the premises of the inference rules the subformulas of the right-hand formula introduced and continue.
+If the introduced formula is already marked, then mark its subformulas that appear in the right-hand side of any premise (for example, if the marked formula is $A \Rightarrow B$ then mark B in the premise; if the marked formula is $A \wedge B$ then mark A in one premise and B in the other; etc).
+Otherwise, the right-hand formula introduced is not marked, in which case, we have a marking break, and we mark in the premises of the inference rules the subformulas of the right-hand formula introduced and continue.
 The only other rules that might be applied are: cL, in which case the marked formula on the right persists from conclusion to premise; cL, in which case, if the marked formula is the one contracted then select one of its copies to mark in the premise, otherwise, the marked formula persists in the premise; and init, in which case, if the marked formula on the right is not the same as the formula on the left, then this occurrence of the init rule is also a marking break.